aluzed/react-mongoose-form-maker/README.md

 import FormMaker from '../Forms/formMaker'

 // Now in the render
-// We just have to set values and data, will be match automatically render() {
+// We just have to set values and data, will be matched automatically render() {
 return <FormMaker
   title="Add a Pet"